krambertech/eslint/docs/rules/id-blacklist.md

 ## Options

-This rule needs a a set of identifier names to blacklist, like so:
+This rule needs a set of identifier names to blacklist, like so:

 ```json
 {